UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 Note that `shape=` is only available to use with `mark_point`, not `mark_circle`, `mark_square`, etc.

-For line plots we could achieve a similar effect by using the `strokeDash` encoding instead of `shape`, which together with direct labeling from the previous slide deck can facilitate interpretation of these plots.
+For line plots, we could achieve a similar effect by using the `strokeDash` encoding instead of `shape`, which together with direct labelling from the previous slide deck can facilitate interpretation of these plots.

 ---